josephsmithberger/XogotDocs/Documentation.docc/Differences.md

 to open Project Settings.
 The individual Project Settings tabs from Godot, such as Input Map, Autoload and Plugins, can be navigated to by tapping on the **General** in the drop-down list at the top of the Settings dialog.

+## Layout changes

+Xogot's UI has been adapted to better suit the iPad, including making parts of the UI more tappable, and removing some parts of the user interface to economize available real estate.
+Many toolbar icons have been replaced with Apple's SF Symbols to better match the look and feel of iPadOS.
+Because the iPad does not have the concept of hovering over a button, tooltips are not surfaced in the UI.  <doc:Xogot-User-Interface> provides a guide to the layout and structure of Xogot's toolbars.